appacitive/builder-docs/server/javascript/data-store/guides.md

   filter: filter,   //optional
   pageNumber: 1 ,   //optional: default is 1
   pageSize: 20,     //optional: default is 50
-  orderBy: '__id',  //optional: default is by relevance
-  isAscending: false  //optional: default is false
+  asccending: '__id'  //optional: order is ascending });
-});

 // for relation